Emuzex/virgo-ui/docs/guide/getting-started/integrations/nuxt.md

 :::

 :::info
-When you update icons preset options in `uno.config.ts`, You'll discard auto injected option by Anu.
+When you update icons preset options in `uno.config.ts`, You'll discard auto injected option by Virgo.
 You have to manually add icons preset options as mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
 :::

 ::::

 :::card Volar Support

-If you are using nuxt, Anu's module auto inject types for you you don't need to do anything.
+If you are using nuxt, Virgo's module auto inject types for you you don't need to do anything.

 Happy coding 🙌🏻